RetroPie/RetroPie-Docs/docs/Odroid-C1-C2.md

 ## Download Ubuntu image for Odroid

-HardKernel's releases for Ubuntu can be downloaded from _https://wiki.odroid.com/odroid-c2/os_images/ubuntu/ubuntu_.
+HardKernel's releases for Ubuntu can be downloaded from <https://wiki.odroid.com/odroid-c2/os_images/ubuntu/ubuntu>.

-Extract the .xz file with a program like [7zip](http://www.7-zip.org/download.html).
-Write the .img file to your SD card or EMMC module with something like [Win32DiskImager](http://sourceforge.net/projects/win32diskimager/)
+Write the .img file to your SD card or EMMC module with something like [Win32DiskImager](http://sourceforge.net/projects/win32diskimager/) or [RPI Imager](https://www.raspberrypi.com/software/).
+The latter can write the `.xz` file directly, while the former needs  a program like [7zip](http://www.7-zip.org/download.html to extract the `.img` file from the `.xz` compressed archive.

 ## Install RetroPie:

 Odroid default user is "*root*" with the password "*odroid*".

-Preliminary steps:
+Preliminary steps (using `pi` as the installation user, but other username can be chosen):

 ```
 apt update && apt upgrade